Berry Rich Smoothie

 A vibrant, nourishing smoothie packed with antioxidants + fiber.

-If you’ve got frozen berries in your freezer and a blender on your counter, you’re just minutes away from this berry-loaded smoothie—an easy, refreshing choice whether you’re fueling up for the day or just trying to sneak more fruit and fiber into your morning routine.
+If you’ve got frozen berries in your freezer and a blender on your counter, you’re just minutes away from this berry-loaded smoothie.
+It’s an easy, refreshing choice whether you’re fueling up for the day or just trying to sneak more fruit and fiber into your morning routine.
+Better yet, this smoothie blends convenience and nutrition into one delicious glass.

-This smoothie isn’t just pretty—it’s loaded with vitamin C, fiber, and plant compounds that support your immune system, gut health, and energy levels.
-I keep this recipe in regular rotation for my toddler, myself, and as a go-to breakfast when time is tight.
+This smoothie isn’t just pretty—it’s also loaded with vitamin C, fiber, and plant compounds that support your immune system, gut health, and energy levels.
+In fact, I keep this recipe in regular rotation for my toddler, myself, and as a go-to breakfast when time is tight.

 Why You’ll Love It